simplesamlphp/simplesamlphp/docs/simplesamlphp-upgrade-notes-2.0.md

 - languages[priorities]
 - attributes.extradictionaries.
 Add an attributes.po to your configured theme instead.
 - admin.protectindexpage.
 Replaced by the admin module which always requires login.
+- base64attributes.
+Obsolete functionality, individual attributes can still be en/decoded with the existing attributeencodings feature.

 ## Changes relevant for (module) developers